cloudflare/workers-docs/content/tutorials/configure-your-cdn/_index.md

 ## Build

 Any project you publish to Cloudflare Workers can make use of modern JS tooling like ES modules, NPM packages, and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions to put together your application.
-In addition, simple serverless functions aren't the only thing you can publish on Cloudflare Workers: you can [build full applications](/build-an-application) using the same tooling and process as what we'll be building today.
+In addition, simple serverless functions aren't the only thing you can publish on Cloudflare Workers: you can [build full applications](/tutorials/build-an-application), or [serverless functions](/tutorials/build-a-serverless-function) using the same tooling and process as what we'll be building today.

 The Cloudflare Workers project built in this tutorial will be a serverless function that runs on a _wildcard_ route and receives requests.
 When the serverless function receives an incoming request, it should parse the URL, find what asset is being requested, and serve it from the configured Cloud Storage bucket.
 Because the asset will go through your Workers function, and through Cloudflare's network, you can also make use of both Cloudflare's _default_ caching behavior, as well as your own custom logic, to ensure that as much data can be cached at Cloudflare's globally distributed data centers – the result is an easy-to-understand and highly performant CDN configuration, with the ability to customize it to your application's specific needs.